 - create unacceptable conflicts of interest for the College?

-Although benefactions which are which are worth less than £100k may not be subject to detailed scrutiny by the Master, President, Bursar and Senior Tutor, acceptance will nevertheless be considered explicitly against these ethical guidelines.
+Although benefactions that are worth less than £100,000 may not be subject to detailed scrutiny by the Master, President, Bursar and Senior Tutor, acceptance will nevertheless be considered explicitly against these ethical guidelines.

 4. All members of the Governing Body involved in fundraising are encouraged to consult the Development Director at an early stage in their discussions with a potential benefactor.
 The Development Director can advise on the use of these guidelines, and consultation will also reduce the risk of uncoordinated approaches to a single potential donor; spread familiarity with the process for accepting benefactions; and may allow an early warning of anyone unknowingly approaching a potential benefactor whose donation is not likely to be acceptable.

 Approved by the Governing Body: 12 June 2019